Interviewing job candidates: Every small business owner has to do it.

 It’s rarely a favorite task.
-What’s the best way to find great talent?
-Here’s advice from small business owners who’ve been there, done that.
+The big question in everyone’s mind is: what’s the best way to find great talent?

-- Check out their sales skills.
 Donohoe asks potential servers how they’d suggest wine pairings to a customer.
-She wants to explore their wine knowledge, but more important, she’s looking at how they interact with customers.
+She wants to explore their wine knowledge, but more importantly, she’s looking at how they interact with customers.

 Is the person concentrating on important things or going on about insignificant details?
 How candidates choose to tell their stories shows what they think is important, says Rygg.
 Look for people who get to the point and tell you what you need to know – they’re likely to be efficient and effective on the job.

 To see how the person you’re interviewing would interact with customers, role-play a typical situation, with you as the unhappy customer.
 Watch the candidate’s attitude, voice and body language.
 Is she instinctively soothing, or strident and nervous?
 Tactics for handling unhappy customers can be taught, but you want hires who can take the heat without melting.

 Small businesses run lean, making every employee important in a crisis situation.
 You need people who can figure out what they need to do when things go wrong.
 Ask them how they would handle a hypothetical to see how they think, suggests Rygg: “You and another person are supposed to open at 10am, and the other guy, who has the key, doesn’t show up.
 What do you do?”
 Look for candidates who think on their feet and know how to get around obstacles.

 7. Look for initiative

 Rygg always wants people who get creative when resources are scarce.
 He asks candidates to describe a project or situation where they started off with limited resources and got things done.
 Donohoe specifically looks for people who are working their way through school or holding down multiple jobs: Despite their busy schedules, she says, they’re more motivated, work harder and show up reliably.